 The Martha-Ellen Tye Performing Arts Institute was established in 1999 to bring unique blend of arts experiences to students of all ages.
 The Institute epitomizes Iowa State University’s land-grant mission of education and outreach and honors the late Mrs. Tye’s support of programs that develop the “whole person-body, mind and spirit.”

 As part of this wonderful program we are able to bring in quality performances for school children because involving youth in the arts just makes sense.
 Studies show a strong correlation between the arts and improved language skills, problem-solving and intelligence.
-Programs this year range for TheatreworksUSA’s Skippyjon Jones for our youngest to Aquila Theatre’s Macbeth.
+Programs this year range from TheatreworksUSA’s Skippyjon Jones for our youngest to performances about Ellis Island and Pocahontas to National Players presentation of Lois Lowry’s The Giver.
 Ticket prices are $4 in advance.
 Students enrolled in the federal lunch program are eligible for full scholarships and are admitted free.

 Metropolitan Opera National Council Auditions

-Each year ISC is the home of the Upper Midwest Region’s National Council Auditions.
-These auditions are specifically designed to discover promising young opera singers and assist in developing their careers.
+Each year Iowa State Center helps host the Upper Midwest Region’s Metropolitan Opera National Council Auditions for the Iowa District.
+These auditions are specifically designed to discover promising young opera singers and to assist in developing their careers.
 The feedback they receive from nationally recognized judges is invaluable, ranging from career advice to recommendations for advanced study or apprenticeships.

 Nearly 30 up-and-coming opera singers will pin their hopes and dreams on winning at the Metropolitan Opera National Council Auditions.
 Entrants come from as far away as San Francisco and Philadelphia but also as close as Iowa City and Marshalltown in a type of professional “sing-off.”
 For more information visit http://www.metopera.org/nationalcouncil.